metalbear-co/mirrord.dev/content/docs/guides/pause/index.md

 ```

 If the remote target also receives incoming traffic, you might want to use [traffic stealing](/docs/guides/steal) as well, so that your local process answers any incoming requests instead of the (paused) remote target.
 This is especially important if the remote target receives health checks, because pausing it without the local process answering those healthchecks for it might cause it to be restarted by Kubernetes.

+[mirrord for Teams](/docs/teams/introduction/) offers a new, improved way to effectively pause whole deployments,
+check out [Copy Target](/docs/teams/copy-target/) for more information.

 ## What's next?
 1. If you'd like to intercept traffic rather than mirror it so that your local process is the one answering the remote requests, check out [this guide](/docs/guides/steal/).
 Note that you can even filter which traffic you intercept!